 Airworthiness and Life Evaluation

-Our infrastructure in this area includes computational facilities, specialist structural analysis tools, and an advanced lifing and loads analysis capability.
+Our infrastructure in this area includes computational facilities, specialist structural analysis tools, a vibration and aero-elasticity laboratory and an advanced lifing and loads analysis capability.

 Emerging Aircraft Structural Integrity

-Our Emerging Aircraft Structural Integrity group conceives, develops and champions emerging methodologies in determining and/or predicting aircraft lives, so as to provide a means of ensuring aircraft structural integrity under prescribed operational conditions.
+Our Emerging Aircraft Structural Integrity group conceives, develops, and champions emerging methodologies in determining and/or predicting aircraft lives, so as to provide improved means of ensuring aircraft structural integrity under prescribed operational conditions.